 When to Consider Replacing Your Condenser Coils

-Condenser coils sometimes become too clogged or damaged to clean and restore properly.
-Signs it may be time for replacement include extensive corrosion, cracks or holes in the tubing, severe fin damage, recurring clogs and restricted airflow even after cleaning, refrigerant leaks, and coils over ten years old.
+Sometimes, condenser coils get so clogged or damaged that cleaning just won’t cut it.
+Look out for signs like extensive corrosion, cracks or holes in the tubing, severe fin damage, frequent clogs, persistent restricted airflow even after cleaning, refrigerant leaks, or if the coils are over a decade old.

 Replacement is also recommended if the air conditioning system is old and inefficient.
 Newer coils are more durable and enhance performance.
 Upgrading to an aluminium coil can eliminate corrosion issues.